papatistos/swhisper/README.md

 - Word-level timestamps are provided in the `.json` output files in the `whisper-json-output` directory.
 They come from the `whisper-timestamped` model and are not affected by diarization.

+- there is a basic stats analysis tool in `diarize/` that can help compare diarization results across different parameter settings.
+See `diarize/STATS_ANALYSIS_README.md` for details.

+### Transcript formatting options

 - The duration of silences between words can be included in the transcript (using CA notation, e.g. (.3) for a .3 second silence).
 I have not yet investigate the accuracy of these durations.
 They are based on the word-level provided by `whisper-timestamped` and I have a feeling that they might be underestimated...

 - There is also an option to include disfluence markers (as [*]) for sounds that could not be transcribed By default, these markers are preserved in the diarized transcript, but there is a setting to remove them.
 The discontinuity markers are longer (more asterisks) the longer the unidentified sound is (one * per .1 s).
 It looks like the current settings don't properly distinguish between unidentified speech and background noise.
 Tweaking of the whisper-timestamped settings (in `transcribe/config.py`) might help.

-- there is a basic stats analysis tool in `diarize/` that can help compare diarization results across different parameter settings.
-See `diarize/STATS_ANALYSIS_README.md` for details.
+- The output preamble for transcript files can be customized in the `DiarizationConfig` class.
+This allows you to include specific notes or instructions for users reviewing the transcripts.

+- By default, silence of 1 second or longer are surrounded by blank lines in the transcript (even when there is no speaker change) to improve readability.
+This threshold can be adjusted in `diarize/config.py` through the `silence_newline_threshold` parameter (set to `0`to disable).
+This setting only concerns rtf and txt output files.

 ### To-dos
 - [ ] migrate to pyannote-audio 4.0 (and the community-1 model)